Longor1996/TCGE/README.md

 The final goal \(in the far future\) is to create the game called Talecraft.

+## Project Structure

+The program consists of three parts: two 'binary' modules and several 'library' modules.

+The binary modules directly depend on their respective library-module:

+- `src/bin/client.rs`: The entry-point and mainloop for the client binary.
+- `src/bin/server.rs`: The entry-point and mainloop for the server binary.
+- `src/client/`: The library containing the modules for the client.
+- `src/server/`: The library containing the modules for the server.

+All other library modules essentially represent the various systems of the engine, with the sole exception of the `router`-module which is the frameworks backbone.

 ## Build Instructions

 1. Install the [rust-lang toolchain](https://rustup.rs/) for your OS.